 This may be due to digestive related lymph congestion in the skin.

-1. Did you answer yes to any of the previous questions?
+1. Did you answer yes to a lot of the previous questions?

 Ninety percent of the human cells are microbes, with the majority of them residing in the digestive system.
 Any digestive concern could be due to a lack of diversity or proliferation of healthy intestinal microbes.